Manuel Margot Player Props: Rays vs. Astros

 - Margot is hitting .180 with two doubles, two home runs and four walks.

-- In 10 of 21 games this year, Margot has had at least one hit, including one game with multiple hits.
+- Margot has had a base hit in 10 of 21 games this season, and multiple hits once.

-- He has homered in two of 21 games played this year, and in 2.9% of his plate appearances.
+- In 21 games played this year, he has gone deep in two of them.

 - In five games this year (23.8%), he has scored, including multiple runs twice.